 The ring spacing has to do with the IWF and IPF certification differences.
 For snatches the grip is pretty wide, so the wider markings helps.
 The IPF rules actually limit the grip width according to the 810mm spacing.

 York makes both weightlifting and power bars, but they all have center knurling because the IWF certification actually requires it even though it serves no purpose in olympic lifts anymore.
 Back in the day, when the one-handed snatch was a competition lift, you needed center knurling.
 That’s a pretty rare lift to be doing anymore with a barbell.

-Our Top Hybrid Picks
+The Top All-Purpose Picks

 So you’re still conflicted over which type of bar to get.
 I understand!

 Here are my recommendations for bars that will work well for all-around use in a home gym for strength training or whatever you want to do.
 Use them for cleans, squats, presses, anything you want.

 Not Satisfied?
 Pick the Right Power Bar or Weightlifting Bar